North America Coaches

 JENNIFER PARR, Canada

-Jennifer is the Director of Halftime Canada.
+Jennifer is the Director of Halftime Canada and a Master Certified Coach with the Halftime Institute.
 She is a professional leadership coach and strategic facilitator with more than 25 years of experience in strategy, organizational and personal transformation, as well as change leadership.
 She has an eclectic background that spans business, politics and the not-for-profit spheres.

 In 2002 she co-founded Leadership That Matters™ and has provided executive coaching and strategic facilitation to hundreds of leaders in the marketplace, the not- for-profit sector and the church.